henrikstranneheim/grid-crawler/README.md

 ## Output

-Grid-crawler will automatically merge the output variants to a single file if analysing more than two unique paths.
+Grid_crawler will automatically merge the output variants to a single file if analysing more than two unique paths.

 Redirect query output data using ('--outDataDir').